In reply to a thread on Facebook about a freelancer being contacted for a job:

 I guess I should be glad my agency and all the clients I’ve worked for since don’t know I’m only worth $30.
 Lucky me!

 I’m so used to voice actors yelling at me for selling myself short but I DO WHAT I WANT WHEN I’M READY.
-I certainly have a bottom line now, and if I do work for free it’s because 1) I can afford to because I’ve made my money elsewhere, and 2) It’s a favor or a passion project for someone who deserves it.
+I certainly have a bottom line now, and if I do work for cheap it’s because 1) I can afford to because I’ve made my money elsewhere, and 2) It’s a favor or a passion project for someone who deserves it.
 My time is worth something.
 It’s worth something to me, therefore it will be worth something to anyone else who wants a piece of it.

 But back then, like any good entry level person, I wanted to eat up all the experience I could.
 People get upset when you realize you no longer have to settle for less.
 Again, like in any abusive relationship.